 “We’ve seen some interesting cases of ingestion over the years that have caused pet owners a huge amount of stress,” said spokesperson Nadia Crighton.

 “Some are very obvious, while others have left pet owners scratching their heads!”

-Among the objects removed from dogs last year alone were:
+Among the objects that a dog ate and subsequently had to get removed last year were: